wohaco/despace/venera_d.md

    - ☑ — This mark signifies that a datasheet is complete and available; ☐ — This mark signifies that the datasheet is not needed.
    - If no other parameter dimension is specified, the dimension is accepted as specified in the parameter header.
    - The column "Science priority»: H —  High, M —  Medium, L —  Low.
-   - The instrument characteristics (physical properties) are shown for the worst-case situation.
+   - The instrument characteristics (physical properties) are shown for the worst‑case situation.
    - When writing, for example, power in the form of 5/19, it means that the average power of the instrument is 5 W, and the working power is 19 W.
    - GB, MB, KB — byte units; Kb, Mb, Kb — bit units.